ibm-cloud-docs/FileStorage/replication.md

  3. Select when to cancel the volume.
 Choose **Immediately** or **Anniversary Date**, and click **Continue**.
  4. Click **I acknowledge that due to cancellation, data loss may occur**, and click **Cancel**.

-## Replication related commands in SLCLI
+## Replication-related commands in SLCLI
 {: #clicommands}

-* List suitable replication datacenters for a specific volume.
+* List suitable replication data centers for a specific volume.
   ```
   # slcli file replica-locations --help
   Usage: slcli file replica-locations [OPTIONS] VOLUME_ID